Yuu-Miino/dynamics-analysis-tools/README.md

 # How to build

 1. Download all files
-2. Move to the root directory
+2. Move to the root directory where you locate the dowloaded files
 3. Run `make pp`
-   - then you get pp program in `bin` directory
+   - then you get the pp program in `bin` directory

 # How to use